Skip to content

 On a close inspection, you'll notice this is the same as the polynomial \(P(x) = 5 + 4x + 2x^2\) evaluated on \(x = e^{-i2\pi \frac{1}{3}}\).

-Generalizing, \(X_k = P(e^{-i2\pi \frac{k}{N}})\) that is, the \(k\)-th element of the resulting Fourier transform sequence is the polynomial evaluated on the complex number \(e^{-i2\pi \frac{k}{N}}\), which depends both on \(k\) (current element index) and \(N\) (total sequence length)1.
+Generalizing, \(X_k = P(e^{-i2\pi \frac{k}{N}})\) that is, the \(k\)-th element of the resulting Fourier transform sequence is the polynomial evaluated on the complex number \(e^{-i2\pi \frac{k}{N}}\), which depends both on \(k\) (current element index) and \(N\) (total sequence length).
+If the two sequences to convolve only have integer values, then the resulting sequence will only have elements with a real part.

 This can help understand the relationship between Fourier transforms, convolutions, and evaluation of polynomial functions; however, I'm not going to go further into this topic.